 One way to link up with other log home owners and hear about their experiences is to connect on-line by reading cabin blogs and forums.
 Read through the various posts, ask questions and be prepared to replay the favor by offering your take later on.

 Once you’ve prepared yourself fully, it’s time to meet with log home manufacturers face-to-face.
 The easiest way to do this is by attending a log home show where dozens of the major log cabin companies will be able to answer your questions and give you hands-on demonstrations of their products.

 These log home shows take place over a long weekend so you have plenty of time to visit with each of the log cabin manufacturers in attendance.

-If you can’t make it to a log home show you can always go to the log home producers plant and take a tour of some of their log homes.
+If you can’t make it to a log home show you can often go to the log home producers plant and take a tour of some of their log homes.
 This is a good chance to meet with the actual representatives that you may be dealing with and will help you assess their level of customer service.

 Not until the last step should you be comparing prices between different log home manufacturers.
 Cost is an important issue but you must be fully aware of what’s included with your log home package and the various steps required to complete your log home before you have a fair way to compare prices.

 Log home packages can vary significantly in price and you need to be able to assess what the differences are and where they arrive at their price.
 Examine the log packages closely and decide if the price differences are justified by what you are getting.

 Picking between log home manufacturers can be stressful when you should be enjoying dreaming about your log home.
 Start your log cabin building process off right by sticking with these steps and narrowing your choices to the best log cabin company for you.